ogadamilola/ALaCarte/README.md

 	That is everything you need to know about the Manager Side of A La Carte Restaurant Systems!

 	Moving on to the server side:
 	    From the main program screen, hit "Worker View", this will take you to the Worker Main Screen.
 	    From here servers will need to log in using their unique Staff ID, managers can also log in using theirs, but cooks cannot

+    Server Side Summary:
+        To add an Item to the Order:
+            Select an Item and press Add Order Button To delete an Item in the Order:
+            Hit the X button for Items added in order Or hit void order to remove all items in order Adding a customization to an Item in the Order Hit Customize button and select the Item display in the view Select an option button on the left side and an ingredient in the Item Hit the set button
+        Remove a customization on a customized Items Go to Customize View, select an Item and hit the discard button Sending an Order to Kitchen
+            If there is an Item in the current order, hit the send to kitchen button Refunding an Order
+            Hit the refund button to open a Refund view Hit refund on an Order thats been sent to the Kitchen to refund Send an alert to Kitchen
+            Hit add note button which opens up a Note View where the server can send an Alert to Kitchen View the alerts sent by Kitchen side
+            The server will be notified if a note is active by having an orange ! button Click the ! button to view Kitchen alerts Viewing Tables
+            Click the tables button and this will open up a Table View The server can add/remove a table, set an order to the table and reserve a table Viewing the Stock Reports
+            Hit the Stocks button to open up the list of stocks Kitchen Side Summary:
+        Complete an Order
+            This can be done by completing all of the Recipes in an Order Can also be done by pressing the complete button Increase the order time of a recipe
+            Hit the add 1 min button on a specified recipe to increase its current time View ingredients in a Recipe
+            Hit the view recipe button on a specified recipe to view its ingredients Send alert to server
+            Hit the send alert button to open up a alert sender view Type the alert and send it to Server
+        View alerts sent by Server
+            The Kitchen side will be notified if a note is active by having an orange ! button Click the ! button to view Server alerts
 ## Authors and acknowledgment
 Great work to all the members of A La Carta coding group.

 Special thanks to our TAs Kartik Kapoor (kak110) and Rushil Ramdharee (rtr697)

-## Project status (Unchanged For Now)
+## Project status
-If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.
+Currently, the program has every user story features implemented.
+We even managed to start adding extra features however not all of these extra features are implemented in the current repository.
+So if we were to continue working on the program, we would have these extra features implemented alongside with improving the whole program's GUI and it's containers.

+Overall, we managed to finish what we planned on creating.